jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/45 - Polar Bears in the Amazon.md

 But Techvolution is about frontline people solving frontline problems with digital tools.
 No heirachries, just problem solving.
 So when you are confronted by the heirarchy wanting you to be a polar bear in the Amazon, just ask them to switch spots.

 I don't know everything in life.
 I don't know much at all.
 But I do know you'll always still be here.
 And that should tell you all you need to know.

+- without an economic ecosystem, we're individuals trying to win at a team game, and being blamed for our troubles.
+- our cyborgology.
+We see our ever expanding toolboxes, but not the expanded ecosystem of cyborgs it empowers.
+- The march of civilization needed an answer.
+Thus, needed an protagonist to find one.
+The antagonists would yell about the rules.
+Social, ethical, economic, political, anything they could use in the spectacle of cable news, newspapers, bureaucarcies, people with the titles of a heirarchy defending their power from an logical question.